-- challenges to which life on Earth has been, and continues to be, subjected to. - interactions between its components to provide immunity to a specific pathogen. - knowledge can be used to respond to bioethical issues and challenges related to - on the accumulation of evidence over time. - ▷ investigate the impact of various change events on a population's gene pool and the biological consequences of changes in allele frequencies. - examine the evidence for relatedness between species and change in life forms over time using evidence from paleontology, structural morphology, molecular homology and comparative - examine the evidence for structural trends in the human fossil record, recognising that interpretations can be contested, refined or replaced when challenged by new evidence. - Students demonstrate and apply their knowledge of how life changes and responds to challenges through investigation of a selected case study, data analysis and/or bioethical issue.
+challenges to which life on Earth has been, and continues to be, subjected to.

+- study the human immune system and the interactions between its components to provide immunity to a specific pathogen. - consider how the application of biological knowledge can be used to respond to bioethical issues and challenges related to disease. - consider how evolutionary biology is based on the accumulation of evidence over time. - investigate the impact of various change events on a population's gene pool and the biological consequences of changes in allele frequencies. - examine the evidence for relatedness between species and change in life forms over time using evidence from paleontology, structural morphology, molecular homology and comparative genomics. - examine the evidence for structural trends in the human fossil record, recognising that interpretations can be contested, refined or replaced when challenged by new evidence. - Students demonstrate and apply their knowledge of how life changes and responds to challenges through investigation of a selected case study, data analysis and/or bioethical issue.